-In focus this week is one of the many behind-the-scenes elements which go into the smooth running of the automotive industry.
+In focus this week is one of the many behind-the-scenes elements which go into the smooth running of the automotive industry, for example, businesses must compare motor trade insurance policies so they have the right ones for their motor trade area.
 I mean employees in particular who work for car manufacturers tend to take many things for granted, one of which is indeed all the machinery which makes their jobs that much easier.
 They’re suitably justified in doing so though, make no mistake about it – I mean when you go into work your primary objective is simply to get the job assigned to you done, with very little time, room or mental power to second-guess every little thing.

 Still, that takes nothing away from the sheer ingenuity that goes into all the heavy-duty lift systems that would wow you to say the least if you walked into a car making factory and saw them in action!